kaleeneo/kaleeneo/README.md

 - 👋 Hi, I’m @kaleeneo
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Deep Learning and Computer Vision
-- 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on DS and ML projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me : kalindu4321@gmail.com

 <!---